ilhan-mstf/puppeteer-investigation/README.md

 Puppeteer is not the only tool that provides higher level API to manage and automate browsers.
 [Playwright](https://www.npmjs.com/package/playwright) is an alternative Node library that supports Chromium, Firefox and WebKit.
 It is developed by the same team built Puppeteer and its API is very similar to Puppeteer.
 Another options is [Selenium](https://www.selenium.dev/).
 It supports all the major browsers.
 Futher, you can use Selenium with Java, Python, Ruby, C#, JavaScript, Perl and PHP.

 ## Conclusion
-In this blog, we go over the levels of software testing and discuss the use of cases of end-to-end tests.
+In this blog, we go over the levels of software testing and discuss the use cases of end-to-end tests.
 Later, we look into the details of Puppeteer as an end-to-end test tool by giving some examples.

 ## References:
 - [1] https://martinfowler.com/articles/practical-test-pyramid.html